cyrichardson/docs-common/api-guide-template/api-reference/methods/http-request-documentation-guidelines.rst

 operation …"

 Include only necessary information that applies to the operation as a whole.
 Specific information about a parameter should go in the parameter table.
-If there  is more parameter information than can be shown in the table, place it in a  "parameter details" section following the introduction.
+However, if there is more parameter information than can be shown in the table, place it after the introduction.

 (parameter details)
 -------------------